frank209022019/sales-order-mono/README.md

 To install and run the `sales-order-upload-app` project, please follow the steps below:

 1. Install Node.js and npm from [Node.js official website](https://nodejs.org/en/).
-2. Clone the repository to your local machine.
+2. Clone the repository to your local machine from [GitHub](https://github.com/frank209022019/sales-order-mono).
 3. Navigate to the `sales-order-upload-app` project root directory in your terminal or command prompt.
 4. Run the command `npm install` to install the project dependencies.
 5. Run the command `npm start` to start the application.